 On his South Pole trip he was accompanied by a snowmobile (above) so obviously it wasn't a solo adventure--his team included an assistant (Antonio) and a three-person film crew, but I've been unable to determine the size of the Pole team.
 They obtained fuel from prepositioned caches along the way.
 At times a ski was attached to the front wheel of the motorcycle.
 Here's an AP News Archive article about the exploit.
 The expedition team left this snowmobile behind at Pole...I wonder what happened to it.
 (Also note in the background the partially constructed shell of the elevated dorm.)

-At left is another Ceremonial Pole hero shot--this is from this April 2015 motorcycleboy.fr blog post which features more photos and information about Kazama's trip.
+At left is another Ceremonial Pole hero shot--this is from this April 2015 motorcycleboy.fr archived blog post which no longer includes the photo which features more information about Kazama's trip.

 Shinji's 24-day speed record would stand until December 2005, when a mostly-British team drove a modified 6x6 Ford Econoline from PH to Pole in a bit more than 69 hours.